Pesc0/imgui-cmake/README.md

 - Windows
 - Linux (tested, working)
 - Mac OS
-- Raspberry Pi (tested on Pi3, currently not working)
+- Raspberry Pi (tested on Pi3, working)

 # How to Build